You can make your outdoor adventures enjoyable if you have a camping generator and an RV ready.

 How To Keep A Generator In Good Shape When Travelling And Storing?

-Here are a few things to keep in mind:
+Here are some points to bear in mind:

-3. Use Fresh Fuel: Using old fuel can cause starting problems and higher emission.
+Using old fuel can cause starting problems and higher emission.
 Use new fuel to keep it in good shape and run for a longer period of time.

-4. Lubricate: Keep the generator lubricated to ensure there’s no rust and all parts work well.
+Keep the generator lubricated to ensure there’s no rust and all parts work well.
 Also known as generator exercising, it involves lubricating the lines, valves, and components so that they work efficiently.

-6. Clean It Up: Always clean the generator up using a clean cloth, especially after you come back from a trip.
+Always clean the generator up using a clean cloth, especially after you come back from a trip.
 Leave no traces of dust, grease, or oil on the unit.
 Moreover, clean the batteries, too.

 You can follow the manual for tips on how to get it done.